bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:22 PM CT, May 09</p>
+<p class="updated_time"> Latest data: 12:52 PM CT, May 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 75°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Today's high is 76°, which is 10° **warmer** than yesterday.
+Tomorrow is expected to be 10° *colder* than today.

 Currently:

-- 65°
+- 68°
-- Breezy
+- Clear
-- 78% humidity
+- 68% humidity
-- 14 mph wind
+- 15 mph wind
 - 6% cloud cover
 - 39 AQI 🟩
 - 0.03 inches of rain in the past 24 hours
-- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>